vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 of later interpolation and recasting is based do not appear to be sound.
 The third is simply a tradition that the original work of Bharata was in the Sūtra form.
 It is, therefore, unnecessary to discuss it here.

 BHARATA'S DATE.
-Both his style and the method of dealing with the subject are apparently Purāņic, and we know that Purānas assumed their final form, roughly speaking, in the fourth century A. D. But, as in the case of Purāṇas so in that of Bharata, whose date we can at present find out only with the help of the style and the language, the upper limit cannot be precisely fixed.
+Both his style and the method of dealing with the subject are apparently Purāṇic, and we know that Purānas assumed their final form, roughly speaking, in the fourth century A. D. But, as in the case of Purāṇas so in that of Bharata, whose date we can at present find out only with the help of the style and the language, the upper limit cannot be precisely fixed.
 The lower limit, however, is not so uncertain.
 For, we have positive proof of the existence of his Nātya Sāstra in the present form in the 6th century A. D., because there is a Vārtika on it of King Harṣa of Kannauj (606-47 A. D.) which is quoted by Abhinava in his commentary on Bharata's Nātya Sāstra with the remark "iti Harṣa Vārtikam" (consult PP. 67, 172, 174, 207, 211, 212).
 Bharata's Nātya Sastra must have, therefore, existed and become of accepted authority long before King Harṣa's time to prompt him to write a Vārtika on it.
 It may be noted that in the case of Bharata's text, on which Harsa wrote his Vārtika, Abhinava does not point out any difference in reading as he does in the case of that (text of Bharata) on which others have commented, as for instance, on page 226 of A. Bh.
 The intervening period between Bharata and Harṣa, therefore, does not seem to have been very long.
 Nor was it very short, because the necessity for a sort of com mentary, Vārtika, had arisen.
 It will, therefore, not be wrong to suppose that Bharata lived sometime between the 4th and the 5th century A. D. There is, however, no denying the fact that oral traditions about dramaturgy, which are embodied by Bharata, were current from much earlier time than the 4th century.

 120